aws/aws-cdk-rfcs/text/0485-aws-batch.md

 This means that the scheduler will schedule two `'A'` jobs for each `'B'` job.

-You can control the weight factors to change these ratios.
-Weight factors are inversely correlated with the vCpus allocated to the corresponding share.
+You can control the weight factors to change these ratios, but note that weight factors are inversely correlated with the vCpus allocated to the corresponding share.
-Take this example:
+This example illustrates the impact this has on scheduling:

 | Share Identifier | Weight Factor |
 | ---------------- | ------------- |